cristiancristea00/rc-project/README.md

 - **Version 2** – Implement caching for the input image and the kernel matrix in BRAM memory to reduce the memory access time.
 - **Version 3** – Unroll the columns loop in the image processing loops to increase the parallelism of the algorithm.
 - **Version 4** – Change the unroll to the rows loop in the image processing loops.
+- **Version 5** – Change the input image cache to have shorter lines and more of them, reduce the unroll factor, and pipeline the padding function instead of inlining it.

 ## Results